Mushymato/HaveMoreKids/docs/001-model-child_data.md

 | `IsDarkSkinned` | bool | Affects picking the kid, will attempt to match the dark skin genetics if possible. |
 | `Appearance` | List\<AppearanceData\> | This works just like normal NPC appearances, but newborn/baby/crawler require special `HMK_BABY*` prefix. |

-Some fields are set internally by HMK and cannot be changed by the content pack:
+Some fields are set internally by HMK and cannot be changed by content packs:

 | Field | Value |
 | ----- | ----- |